Flank/flank/cloud_testing/readme.md

 ## Discovery JSON

 The discovery JSON is useful for understanding APIs and producing clients automatically.
 Note that the online discovery JSON may be very out of date.
-It's recommended to use the JSON descriptions included with the `google-cloud-sdk` for the most recent chagnes.
+It's recommended to use the JSON descriptions included with the `google-cloud-sdk` for the most recent version.

 - [toolresults/v1beta3/](https://www.googleapis.com/discovery/v1/apis/toolresults/v1beta3/rest)
 - [testing/v1](https://www.googleapis.com/discovery/v1/apis/testing/v1/rest) or [testing](https://testing.googleapis.com/$discovery/rest?version=v1)